-Threshold Requirement Tenure Suffolk Coastal 10 dwellings or 1 in 3 - applies to 50% affordable Local Plan more and/or sites whole plan area. rent / social rent (SCLP5.10) of 0.5ha or more No affordable 25% shared housing is ownership required on 100% flatted developments on brownfield sites.
-25% discounted home ownership Waveney Local Plan (WLP8.2) 11 dwellings or more 20% in Lowestoft and Kessingland (excluding Corton) 50% affordable rent 40% in Southwold and Reydon 30% elsewhere 2.28 The policies in the Lorequirements for a g supported by eviden Plan has set such pol reater proportion of ce of need and viabil affordable housing w ity assessment.
-Only here this is one Neighbourhood approximately 25 dw have a higher require ddition to a 100% aff rellings), two other si ement (SA1, for up to site of approx. 55 dv ordable housing site tes allocated in the N 35% on a site of app vellings, just below 2 (Policy SA3, for leighbourhood Plan rox.
-25 dwellings (9 Bungay have afforda split (as relevant), bu affordable housing.
-I ble housing policies, t none include actua n the Reydon case, p variation of tenure the amount of le housing 2.29 How does the Councilocations across the date? el and type of housin s the need reviewed • Information contained Assessment and the Register are all used own local needs surv information held on to determine housing the Gateway to Home g need.
-Some areas echoice Housing will commission their Housing and Planning submitted, Housing i er and when a plann vel of affordable hou • 2.30 On 1 st November, the Homechoice Housing their housing need. re Applications' on the cations are given a ba • The graph below, sho ows the breakdown b by banding:
+Threshold Requirement Tenure Suffolk Coastal 10 dwellings or 1 in 3 - applies to 50% affordable Local Plan more and/or sites whole plan area. rent / social rent (SCLP5.10) of 0.5ha or more No affordable 25% shared housing is ownership required on 100% OWNERSHIP flatted developments on brownfield sites.
+25% discounted home ownership Waveney Local Plan (WLP8.2) 11 dwellings or more 20% in Lowestoft and Kessingland (excluding Corton) 50% affordable rent 40% in Southwold and Reydon 30% elsewhere 2.28 The policies in the Lo requirements for a g supported by eviden Plan has set such pol reater proportion of ce of need and viabil affordable housing w ity assessment.
+Only here this is one Neighbourhood The Waveney Local Plan sets out that 20% affordable housing is required for Kessingland, but in addition to a 100% affordable housing site (Policy SA3, for approximately 25 dwellings), two other sites allocated in the Neighbourhood Plan have a higher requirement (SA1, for up to 35% on a site of approx. 25 dwellings (9 units), and SA2, for a site of approx. 55 dwellings, just below 20% (10 units, when 11 units would be required at the 20% level).
+In addition, other Neighbourhood Plans such as Reydon, Southwold, Oulton and Bungay have affordable housing policies, some of which allow variation of tenure split (as relevant), but none include actual allocations, or vary the amount of affordable housing.
+In the Reydon case, policy allows affordable housing development to take place where it otherwise would not be able to do.
+2.29 How does the Councilocations across the date? • Information contained within the Housing Strategy, the Strategic Housing Market Assessment and the information held on the Gateway to Homechoice Housing Register are all used to determine housing need.
+Some areas will commission their own local needs survey, which also feeds into our assessments of need.
+Housing and Planning submitted, Housing i • • 2.30 On 1 st November, the Homechoice Housing their housing need. • • • The graph below, sho ows the breakdown b by banding: